cptdanko/node_typescript_crud_notes/README.md

-# NodeJS Express note taking API using
+# NodeJS Express note taking API
-I had never used the yarn package manager before so thought I would give it a try and see what it is like.

 This is a simple nodejs express API built with typescript to crud notes using the yarn package manager.

 I will be writing a [blogpost] about my thoughts on building a react app with yarn soon.